 Customer Support and Chat Interactions

-Zero-Party Data: When Customers Volunteer Information
+Zero-Party Data: When Customers Volunteer the Details

 Interactive Quizzes and Assessments